Last Updated on September 17th, 2019

 The carbon dioxide laser literally burned off the skin.
 Most people can’t tolerate that.
 It was also unsafe for people of color.

-Many dermatologists gave up on laser scar revision altogether and started using chemical peels.
+Many dermatologists gave up on laser scar revision altogether and started relying on chemical peels4 instead.
 The problem with chemical peels was that they produce only superficial changes in the skin unless the doctor used something aggressive like phenol, and phenol treatment of the skin ran the risk of the same kinds of complications that came with the carbon dioxide laser.
 Some dermatologists stopped using either laser scar revision or chemical peels before the Rhytec Plasma Portrait became available in 2008.

 The Plasma Portrait is what dermatologists call a “non-chromaphore dependent procedure.”
 It does not interact with pigments in the skin.
-It is safe for all kinds of skin.
+It is found to be safe for all kinds of skin6.

 The plasma gas emitted by this device superheats the topmost layer of skin, where the skin cells are already dead.
 Destroying these cells with heat produces immediate improvement in a scar.
 There is also a “thermal remodeling” zone below the layer of dead skin that stimulates the production of collagen by the skin.

 It takes four to six months for the production of collagen in the thermal remodeling zone of the skin to produce further, visible changes in the contour of the skin.
 Scars may continue to be filled in with new collagen as long as year after treatment.

 That’s what is different about plasma therapy of the skin.
 Superficial skin treatments like microdermabrasion and intermediate-depth treatments like ruby laser therapies don’t stimulate the production of collagen deep in the skin.
 They have short-term effects that make limited improvements in the appearance of scars, while Plasma Portrait makes dramatic changes in the scar that unfold as the skin renews itself over a period of six to twelve months.